 At risk of boring you with more biology and chemistry things, I will move on to our next stop.
 Next we visited King's College Chapel.
 It's a beautiful church.
 We have seen a lot of church's though..

+Then we visited Trinity College, where Issac Newton studied.
 Interestingly enough, Newton is actually from Grantham.
 (We visited his childhood home at an earlier time).
 As a matter of fact, we actually ran into Newton while we were there.

 Our day trip was really nice.
 I enjoyed the afternoon spent at Cambridge.
 Overall, this field trip was not only a sight seeing adventure, but a time to put ourselves in the shoes of the scientists we are studying, and see what they saw, and experience what they experienced.